 Concepts of algebra, graphs and functions, exponential and log functions, systems of inequalities and equalities, complex numbers.
-Prereq. - Appropriate competence as outlined in the Mathematics Placement policy or MATH026 or MATH028 either with a C or better.
 Also available through Online Learning.
 Core: QL.

 Prerequisite: Appropriate competence as outlined in the Mathematics Placement policy or MATH026 or MATH028, either with a C or better.
 Lecture/Lab Ratio: 3:0.